Sierra Boggess: 2014–present

-In January 2014 Boggess played the role of a lesbian in the short film Russian Broadway Shut Down (protesting the Russian government's response to homosexuality in theater).
-For several years since 2014, Boggess has identified herself with the often repeated motivational moniker; "You are enough.
+In January 2014, Boggess played the role of a lesbian in the short film Russian Broadway Shut Down (protesting the Russian government's response to homosexuality in theater).
+Since 2014, Boggess has identified herself with the often repeated motivational moniker: "You are enough.
 You are so enough.
 It's unbelievable how enough you are."

-On March 20, 2014, it was announced that Boggess would once again rejoin the Broadway company of The Phantom of the Opera as Christine and reunite with her former Little Mermaid co-star Norm Lewis as the Phantom (who made history as the first African-American actor to play the title role in the Broadway cast).
+On March 20, 2014, it was announced that Boggess would once again rejoin the Broadway company of The Phantom of the Opera as Christine and reunite with her former The Little Mermaid co-star Norm Lewis as the Phantom (who made history as the first African-American actor to play the title role in the Broadway cast).
 They began their runs on May 12, 2014.
-Boggess concluded her run as Christine on September 6, 2014, and was replaced by Christine alternate Mary Michael Patterson.
+Boggess concluded her run as Christine on September 6, 2014.

+On 3 April 2014, Boggess played Sarah Brown in Guys and Dolls at Carnegie Hall opposite Patrick Wilson as Sky Masterson, Nathan Lane as Nathan Detroit, John Treacy Egan (who played Chef Louis in The Little Mermaid on Broadway) as Nicely-Nicely Johnson, and Christopher Fitzgerald as Benny Southstreet.

-After completing her role in Phantom of the Opera with Norm Lewis, Boggess returned to her alma mater Millikin University to perform a benefit concert featuring the Class of 2015 BFA Musical Theatre majors.
+After completing her role in The Phantom of the Opera with Norm Lewis, Boggess returned to her alma mater Millikin University to perform a benefit concert featuring the Class of 2015 BFA Musical Theatre majors.
 The concert, based on her Awakening cabaret at 54 Below, was held to raise money for the school's new Theatre & Dance building.

 Boggess originated the role of Rebecca Steinberg in the 2015 Broadway production of It Shoulda Been You at the Brooks Atkinson Theatre.
-The musical—which also starred Boggess' former Master Class co-star Tyne Daly—was directed by David Hyde Pierce.
+The musical, which also starred Boggess' former Master Class co-star Tyne Daly, was directed by David Hyde Pierce.
 The show began preview performances on March 17, opened on April 14, and closed on August 9, 2015.

 Boggess performed the role of school principal Rosalie Mullins in the Andrew Lloyd Webber musical adaptation of School of Rock at the Winter Garden Theatre.
 The production began previews on November 9, 2015, and opened on December 6.

-In February 2016, she reunited with Ramin Karimloo in the Manhattan Concert Productions staging of The Secret Garden in which she sang the role of Lily.
+In February 2016, she starred in the Manhattan Concert Productions staging of The Secret Garden, in which she sang the role of Lily.
+The show would reunite her with Ramin Karimloo and also have her star opposite Cheyenne Jackson.

-On August 8, 2016, Boggess ended her role as Rosalie Mullins in School Of Rock and was replaced by Jennifer Gambatese.
+On August 8, 2016, Boggess ended her role as Rosalie Mullins in School Of Rock.
 After leaving School of Rock, she was set to portray her role as Christine Daaé in Le Fantôme de l'Opéra, the French production of The Phantom of the Opera.
 However, the production has been postponed until further notice due to a fire in the Théâtre Mogador, where the show was supposed to be performed.
 The Théâtre Mogador was only a few blocks away from the Opéra Garnier, where the plot of The Phantom of the Opera takes place.